 - The most popular drone these days is the DJI Phantom, which runs in the $1400-$1500 range.

 - A good starter drone is the DJI Spark, which Bongle described as a "cool little toy."
 So tempting.

-- If you're traveling, you can take your drone as a carry-on, although the airline may want you to pull the battery out.
+- If you're traveling you can take your drone onto the plane as a carry-on, although the airline may want you to pull the battery out.